Useful Notes: San Francisco

 San Francisco sits right on top of the San Andreas fault, and eventual earthquakes are inevitable.
 Having water on three sides makes the weather wildly unpredictable and generates the famous fog that rolls across half the city at any given time (the fog even has its own Twitter account.
 Really).
 Though not as large as other major metropolitan centers, San Francisco is a city of diverse and occasionally clashing neighborhoods, from the famous gay hub in the Castro to the always-trendy Mission District to the uber-rich perched on Nob Hill or the down and dirty poor in the Tenderloin.
 Some neighborhoods consist of only a few blocks but manage to create their own distinct flavor within that little world.
 And neighborhoods are often changing: SoMa (South of Market Area, Market being the city's most prominent street) used to be a grungy skid row but in recent decades has gentrified into a trendy business district (although, intriguingly, the area's vogue for BDSM-themed bars and shops remains...).

-And please don't forget your heart (or your head) when you leave.
+And please don't forget your heart (or your head

 You get up to the top, and the car's still going up!
 And you say, "Where's the land, for crying out loud?"